 - Learn more about live migration.

-- Learn more about setting VM availability policies.
+- Learn more about setting VM host maintenance policy.

 - Learn more about getting live migration notices.

 - Learn more about simulating host maintenance.

 - Learn more about handling GPU host maintenance events.

 - Learn more about manually live migrating sole-tenant VMs.